thetrime/trimeplay/README.md

 What does not:
    * Anything with DRM
       * That includes mirroring, surprisingly!
-   * Starting videos in the right place (for reasons that are tremendously stupid)
    * Slideshow transitions
    * Sometimes the airplay capability disappears from the network.
 Not sure why (yet)
    * Music